-YOU ARE IN A NON-COMBUSTIBLE (FIREPROOF) BUILDING
+YOU ARE IN A COMBUSTIBLE BUILDING

-If There Is A Fire In Your Area
+Evacuation Instructions If There Is A Fire In Your Area

 - 1. Close the door to the room where the fire is and leave the room. - 2.
-Alert people in the building by pulling the fire alarm box handle on your way to the exit. - 3.
-Use the nearest exit to leave the building. - 4.
+Use the nearest exit door to leave the building. - 3.
 Call Public Safety at 390-4487 once you reach a safe location outside the building.
-Do not assume the fire has been reported unless you see firefighters on the scene. - 5.
+Do not assume the fire has been reported unless firefighters are on the scene. - 4.
 Assemble outside the building.
 Notify the firefighters if anyone is unaccounted for.